 London's dance scene is hot with high pirouettes, lithe bodies and beautiful choreography.
-Time Out picks the best dance pieces to catch in the capital this Spring.
+Time Out picks the best dance pieces to catch in the capital this December.

 The Academy Award-winning movie 'The Red Shoes' is a dark story of obsession and ambition, pirouetting around one girl's increasingly desperate dream to be the world's greatest dancer.
 Matthew Bourne and his company New Adventures are bringing this Hollywood golden age story to the stage, using music by the film's original composer, Bernard Herrmann.
 It's a risky proposition: although the film's a mega-hit, the Broadway version was one of the biggest flops in NYC theatre history.
 But it's refreshing to see Bourne break with his run of fairytales to delve into the real world of backstage romance.
 Mixing surreal, cinematic style with the everyday life of a touring dance company, this should be a ravishing visual treat.
 New Adventures principal Ashley Shaw will create the central role of Victoria Page, after leading the company as Aurora in their hit 'Sleeping Beauty'.Read more

 Christmas means 'The Nutcracker'.
 It's predictable, but it keeps box offices happy because the show's popularity shows no sign of waning.
 In terms of structure and story, it's not a particularly brilliant ballet, but the Royal's production is suitably lavish and their dancers top notch.
 If it's festive ritual you're after, this one's for you.Read more